alexhan77/RPN_calc_stacks/README.md

 ## Test Cases

 Think you're ready to roll?
-Try these out!
+Try these out by copying and pasting them at the bottom of your file!

 ```py
 # Basic Test